From SFT to RL: Demystifying the Post-Training Pipeline for LLM-based Vulnerability Detection: Experimental Evaluation and Results

-In preference optimization, the SFT LLM typically serves as the initialization for both the policy and reference models.
+Post-training work in the general domain~\citep{80,81,88} typically uses lightly trained SFT models (e.g., 1-2 epochs) as the initialization for the subsequent preference optimization stage.
 This minimizes distribution shift and provides a baseline for distinguishing between preferred and dispreferred responses.
-Although ORPO unifies SFT and preference optimization, we use the SFT LLM as the starting point for both DPO and ORPO to ensure a fair comparison, following~\citep{88}.
+However, it remains unclear how the degree of SFT training affects off-policy preference optimization, especially in VD tasks, which motivates us to investigate the performance of SFT checkpoints across different epochs and their impact on DPO and ORPO.
+Although ORPO unifies SFT and preference optimization, we use the SFT model as the starting point for both DPO and ORPO to ensure a fair comparison, following~\citep{88}.

-Figure~\ref{fig:pov_sft2dpo} illustrates the performance of SFT checkpoints across different epochs and their impact on further preference optimization.
-The results show that as SFT epochs increase, the performance of the policy LLM improves, leading to a consistent performance gain in both DPO and ORPO.
-Specifically, the P-C score of the DPO model initialized from a 5-epoch SFT checkpoint relatively improves by approximately 34.9\% compared to a 1-epoch initialization, whereas the ORPO achieves a relative improvement of 14.5\%.
-Notably, while ORPO outperforms DPO when initialized with a 1-epoch SFT checkpoint, DPO's performance scales more significantly with more SFT training and eventually surpasses ORPO.
+The results in Figure~\ref{fig:pov_sft2dpo} show that as SFT epochs increase, the performance of the policy LLM improves, leading to a consistent performance gain in both DPO and ORPO.
+Specifically, the P-Pass@1 score of the DPO model initialized from a 5-epoch SFT checkpoint relatively improves by 34.9\% compared to a 1-epoch initialization, whereas the ORPO achieves a relative improvement of 14.5\%.
+Notably, while ORPO outperforms DPO when initialized with a 1-epoch SFT checkpoint, DPO's P-Pass@1 and P-Pass@8 scales more significantly with more SFT training and eventually surpasses ORPO.
 This suggests that DPO is more dependent on a high-quality SFT foundation to effectively differentiate vulnerability-patch pairs.
 In contrast, ORPO demonstrates greater robustness and less dependency on the initial SFT stage, highlighting its effectiveness in unifying SFT and preference optimization.

-\subsection{RQ3: How does the extent of SFT influence the performance of models subsequently trained through GRPO?}
+\subsection{RQ3: How does the extent of SFT influence the performance of VD LLMs subsequently trained through on-policy RL?}